CliMA/Oceananigans.jl/README.md

 [codecov-img]: https://codecov.io/gh/climate-machine/Oceananigans.jl/branch/master/graph/badge.svg
 [codecov-url]: https://codecov.io/gh/climate-machine/Oceananigans.jl

-A fast non-hydrostatic ocean model in Julia that can be run in 2 or 3 dimensions on CPUs and GPUs.
-The plan is to develop it as a stand-alone [large eddy simulation](https://en.wikipedia.org/wiki/Large_eddy_simulation) (LES) model which can be used as a source of training data for statistical learning algorithms and/or embedded within a global ocean model as a super-parameterization of small-scale processes, as in [Campin et al., 2011](https://www.sciencedirect.com/science/article/pii/S1463500310001496?via%3Dihub).
+Oceananigans.jl is a fast and friendly incompressible fluid flow solver written in Julia that can be run in 1-3 dimensions on CPUs and GPUs.
+It is designed to solve the rotating Boussinesq equations used in non-hydrostatic ocean modeling but can be used to solve for any incompressible flow.

-Our goal is to develop friendly and intuitive code allowing users to focus on the science and not on fixing compiler errors.
-Thanks to high-level, zero-cost abstractions that the Julia programming language makes possible, the model can have the same look and feel no matter the dimension or grid of the underlying simulation, or whether running on CPUs or GPUs.
+Our goal is to develop a friendly and intuitive package allowing users to focus on the science.
+Thanks to high-level, zero-cost abstractions that the Julia programming language makes possible, the model can have the same look and feel no matter the dimension or grid of the underlying simulation, and the same code is shared between the CPU and GPU.

 ## Development team
 * [Ali Ramadhan](http://aliramadhan.me/) ([@ali-ramadhan](https://github.com/ali-ramadhan))